Towards a Happy Workplace

 Notes:

-- Formula for remuneration increase ratio:Percentage increase in annual remuneration of the highest-paid individual ÷ Median percentage increase in annual remuneration of all other employees (excluding the highest-paid individual).
+- Pay increase ratio calculation: The ratio of the percentage increase in the annual total compensation of the highest-paid individual to the median percentage increase in the average annual total compensation of all other employees (excluding the highest-paid individual).

 - Billion EVC designs its compensation structure based on job responsibilities, performance, and market salary benchmarks.
-In 2024, the ratio of the annual total remuneration of the highest-paid individual to the median of other employees was -0.41:1.
-Some bonus amounts had not yet been distributed and were reasonably estimated based on internal policies and historical practice.
-The ratio reflects differences in decision-making responsibility and compensation mechanisms.
-The company remains committed to enhancing fairness and transparency in remuneration.
+In 2024, the ratio of the annual total compensation of the highest-paid individual to the median of all other employees’ annual total compensation was -0.41:1.
+Some bonus components have not yet been disbursed and are reasonably estimated based on the company’s incentive system and historical payout levels.
+This ratio reflects the differentiation in responsibilities and compensation mechanisms for management roles.
+The company remains committed to enhancing fairness and transparency in its compensation practices.

-- NoonSpare was included in the reporting scope starting in 2024, so there is no prior-year comparison.
+- NoonSpare was newly included in the reporting scope in 2024; therefore, no prior-year data is available.

-- BEC Taiwan was established in August 2024; therefore, no full-year data is available.
+- BEC Taiwan was established in August 2024 and does not yet have full-year compensation data.

 Item | Taiwan Region |